 for $s>0.$ In this way, $\tau_s$ denotes the first time that there are less than $s$ units for some type of constraints.
 Precisely, $\tau_s$ is a stopping time adapted to the process $\left\{\bm{b}_{t}\right\}_{t=1}^n$.
-Similar to the process $\bm{b}_t$, the stopping time $\tau_{s}$ is also pertaining to the policy $\pi.$ In executing an online policy, we do not close the business at the first time that some constraints are violated.
-This is because we are considering a double-sided problems including both buying and selling orders.
-If certain type of constraint is exhausted, we may accept selling orders containing that constraint as a way of replenishment.
-We emphasize that a careful design of the algorithm will ensure the constraints violation only happens at the very end.
-So, the decision afterwards does not affect much the cumulative revenue.
+Similar to the process $\bm{b}_t$, the stopping time $\tau_{s}$ is also pertaining to the policy $\pi.$ When executing an online policy, we do not close the business at the first time that some constraints are violated.
+This is because we are considering double-sided problems that include both buying and selling orders.
+If a certain type of resource is exhausted, we may accept selling orders containing that resource as a way of replenishment.
+We will see that a careful design of the algorithm will ensure the constraint violation/resource depletion only happens at the very end.
+So, the decisions afterward will not affect the cumulative revenue significantly.

 In the rest of this section, we first derive a generic upper bound for the regret of OLP algorithms and then present three OLP algorithms.
 These three algorithms all belong to the dual-based policy class, and their regret analyses all rely on the dual convergence and the generic upper bound.
-All the results in this section are subject to Assumption \ref{assump1} and \ref{assump2}.
 We restrict our attention to large-$n$ and small-$m$ setting, and the regret bounds will be presented with big-O notation which treats $m$ and the parameters in Assumption \ref{assump1} and \ref{assump2} as constants.